Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 <img width="855" alt="Screenshot 2025-06-09 at 11 34 11 AM" src="https://github.com/user-attachments/assets/a17f11c4-f65a-428f-80d1-f0dfd5f9788d" />

-Insighs: The USA, UK, Singapore, Brazil, and Australia represent the largest shares of startups in the dataset.
+**Insight:** The USA, UK, Singapore, Brazil, and Australia represent the largest shares of startups in the dataset.
 These countries are likely hubs for startup development, supported by robust infrastructure and investor networks.

 ---